bertworks1/ExData_Plotting1/README.md

 ### Output:

 The output plots were designed to match the reference plots in directory 'figure', except that the image sizes are 480 x 480 pixels as specified in the instructions.
 Two sets of plot files (.png) were generated.
 In one set the plots have transparent backgrounds, just as the reference plots do.
-The other set (indicated by '*_white*' in the file names) have white backgrounds, which some people may find easier to view.
+The other set (located in the '*white_background_figures*' folder) have white backgrounds, which some people may find easier to view.
 The background was altered using the *par(bg='white')* command; this command is not included in the scripts.
 The scripts will write the plot files to the working directory.

 ### Assumptions: